Inbox 0: in a bad way.

 - Log out and mute.
 Respect your blog and block distractions until you’re finished with your writing sessions.

-Make your words irresistible:
+Make your words potent:

 - Try the Fat Ass Fudge diet.
 Fat Ass Fudge says it all.
 Do your descriptions also convey a precise message?